ahestevenz/gamma-ray-detection/README.md

   -w, --write_images    save images

 ```
-Then, the size of the scintillator crystal are obtained as follows,
+Then, the size of the scintillator crystal is obtained as follows,

 ```sh
 Threshold detects a square